 This post contains affiliate links, and some purchases may generate a small commission to support our work at no additional cost to you.
 So, thank you!

 Leave it to Elsie at A Beautiful Mess (man, she is talented!) to come up with the perfect Halloween for my skull-loving teen, in this Halloween skull string art craft.
 It will definitely take a run to Michael’s and some time this weekend, but I know my daughter would keep it up on her wall long after the 31st is over.

 Goth Garden Planter Craft

 These Goth Halloween Relief Planters by the incredible creator Nikki Alvarez (@practical peculiarities on Insta) are mind-blowing — and mindblowingly easy!
 A teen can figure out the instructions using old plastic spiders or snake toys, or check the Halloween planter tutorial on the HGTV site that he put together with Rachael Jones.
-You’ll need planter, some dollar-bin toys (or upcycle your own), a hot glue gun, and a latex paint mix that he describes.
 And hey, our teens love their succulents.